Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 Try to explore the variability of the trees that this model can generate by trying to *rematch* these results.

-> **Question 3:**
+> **Question 3: Some probability**

+Let's consider $k=2$ nodes coalescing in a population of size $N$.

+> What is the probability they coalesce just one generation before?

+> ...
+2 generations before?

+> ...
+3 generations before?

+> ... t generations before?

 Can you compute the probability of these two simulation outputs?
-A lead: the probability for two genes to coalesce in the same parent is $1/N$.

->**Question 4.
-Simulating genetic data along the tree** Among your simulated trees, chose a relatively simple one that has coalesced to the MRCA.
+>**Question 4: Simulating genetic data along the tree** Among your simulated trees, chose a relatively simple one that has coalesced to the MRCA.
 Then chose an ancestral allelic state for this locus like A, T, G or C: how would you simulate genetic variation in the sampled gene copies along this genealogical tree, from the root to the tips ?